 To stimulate an increase in dietary fiber uptake, experts from Wageningen University & Research (WUR) developed the digital and interactive Fiber-Up tool.
 Based on the habitual dietary intake of an individual patient, personalized suggestions are provided to switch to fiber-rich alternatives, thereby promoting self-efficacy of patients.
 The tool was used successfully with healthy individuals and individuals with constipation.

-In Fiber2Heal, WUR experts will investigate if the tool could also be applied for patients with large bowel cancer.
-They will gain more insight into crucial contextual factors, including perception of stakeholders such as patients, dieticians and medical specialists.
+In Fiber2Heal, WUR experts investigate if the tool could also be applied for patients with large bowel cancer.
+This way they gain more insight into crucial contextual factors, including perception of stakeholders such as patients, dieticians and medical specialists.
 Together with researchers from University Medical Center Utrecht (UMCU) and Eindhoven University of Technology (TU/e), they envision to: